 - Generously pile filling into each pan.
 Use all the filling.
 Fold excess crust over filling, leaving an exposed area of filling in the center for steam to escape.
 (Can be assembled a few hours before baking.
 Cover and refrigerate.
 Let sit at room temperature 20 minutes before continuing.)

 - Brush crust with beaten egg.
-Place prepared pies on a large rimmed baking sheet.
+Place prepared pies on a parchment-lined, large rimmed baking sheet.

 Notes